How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 • –origin Option

-Set a remote name other than the default (origin).
+Used when you want to assign a remote name other than the default origin.

 • Gittyup